-- Operations Section Chief
+- Operations Section Coordinator

+- Survey Unit

 - Fire/Rescue/HAZMAT Branch

 - Law Enforcement Branch

 - Animal Control

 - Public Works Branch

 - Building and Safety Unit

 - CERT Coordinator

 - Care and Shelter Branch

-3.9.3 Planning/Intelligence Section "Plans It"
+3.9.3 Planning Section "Plans It"

-The Planning/Intelligence Section Chief leads this Section which may be structured into several units depending upon the needs of the incident.
-The Planning/Intelligence Section is responsible for gathering, tracking, and displaying verified information which correctly describes the incident status.
+The Planning Section Coordinator leads this Section which may be structured into several units depending upon the needs of the incident.
+The Planning Section is responsible for gathering, tracking, and displaying verified information which correctly describes the incident status.
 It compiles the status of utilities, road conditions, public buildings, schools, shelters, and damaged/destroyed buildings and homes.
-Planning/Intelligence maintains all documentation related to the event, makes projections on the course of the even, and should always be considering what units and teams will be necessary for the next operational period or if a team is no longer needed and should be deactivated.
-Planning/Intelligence is responsible for the deactivation of the EOC and its staff.
-The Planning/Intelligence Section is also responsible for compilation of and publication of the Incident Action Plan and ensures information reporting is given to the Operational Area.
+Planning maintains all documentation related to the event, makes projections on the course of the event, and should always be considering what units and teams will be necessary for the next operational period or if a team is no longer needed and should be deactivated.
+Planning is responsible for the deactivation of the EOC and its staff, the compilation of and publication of the Incident Action Plan, and organizing documentation for the recovery process.

 All outside personnel, such as an IT contractor, who may not have a predesignated role in the EOC will be placed into Planning as a Technical Specialist.

-The Planning/Intelligence Section Staff consists of:
+The Planning Section Staff consists of:

-- Planning Section Chief
+- Planning Section Coordinator

 - Situation Status Branch

 - Documentation Branch

-- Advanced Planning Branch
+- Recovery Unit

 - Deactivation Branch

 - Technical Services Specialist